 PHO 290 History of Photography (3) A survey of the history of photography, with concentration on selected major figures in photography from the nineteenth and twentieth centuries.
-Class activities will include instuctor's presentations, student reports, field trips, guest presentations, and discussions based upon those activities and upon assigned readings in the history of photography.
+Class activities will include instuctoris presentations, student reports, field trips, guest presentations, and discussions based upon those activities and upon assigned readings in the history of photography.

-PHO 291 CO: Cooperative Education (3) The course is designed to provide work experience directly related to the student's field of study.
-A learning contract, containing specific educational objectives related to the work experience and the student's field of study, is developed by the student and the faculty co-op coordinator.
-Course requirements include a minimum of 180 hours of work in the student's field of study, maintenance of a daily log of hours worked and duties performed, and a work-related final project or paper.
+PHO 291 CO: Cooperative Education (3) The course is designed to provide work experience directly related to the studentis field of study.
+A learning contract, containing specific educational objectives related to the work experience and the studentís field of study, is developed by the student and the faculty co-op coordinator.
+Course requirements include a minimum of 180 hours of work in the studentis field of study, maintenance of a daily log of hours worked and duties performed, and a work-related final project or paper.
 This will allow the student to earn 3 credit hours.
-The student's performance will be evaluated by the faculty co-op coordinator on the basis of the objectives in the initial learning contract and satisfactory evaluations by the employer.
+The studentis performance will be evaluated by the faculty co-op coordinator on the basis of the objectives in the initial learning contract and satisfactory evaluations by the employer.
 A letter grade will be assigned.
 Photography majors ONLY.
 Prerequisite: Approval by the Photography department.